-Once the waiting list end-date has been reached (end of the autumn term) if a place is still required, the parent will need to reapply for a place using the Local Authority In-Year Fair Access process i) For 'In Year' applications received outside the normal admissions round and if places are available then children qualifying under the published criteria will be admitted.
+Once the waiting list end-date has been reached (end of the autumn term) if a place is still required, the parent will need to reapply for a place using the Local Authority In-Year Fair Access process

+- i) For 'In Year' applications received outside the normal admissions round and if places are available then children qualifying under the published criteria will be admitted.
 If there are places available but more applicants than places then the published oversubscription criteria will be applied.
-All applications should be made to the School Admissions team and will be considered by the In Year Fair Access Panel on a regular basis.

-j) Shared custody arrangements - if parents are separated and the child spends time at each parent's address, the address used for school admissions is that of the main carer.
-The main carer is determined as the parent/carer who is in receipt of Child Benefit.
-Where parents are not eligible for Child Benefit due to income thresholds, applications will be referred to the Governor's Admissions Committee for consideration/further investigation.

-k) The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to baptism, brother or sister connections or place of residence.
+All applications should be made to the School Admissions team and will be considered by the In Year Fair Access Panel on a regular basis. - j) Shared custody arrangements if parents are separated and the child spends time at each parent's address, the child's 'permanent place of residence' will be determined as the address of the parent who normally has responsibility for the majority of school days in a week. - k) The Governing Body reserve the right to withdraw the offer of a school place where false evidence is received in relation to baptism, brother or sister connections or place of residence.